An inspiring carer enables his client to achieve his long-standing dream…

 Whilst on this road trip, Ben helps Trevor break out of his rigid routine and eating habits.
 Both meet and help out a troubled young hitchhiker, Dorothy.
 This when the pair of them offer then give her a lift.
 Ben also assists Peaches – a young pregnant mother with a broken down car – in this way.
 In some lovely sweet scenes, Trevor – after forming a close friendship with Dorothy, who also shares his humour – falls in love for the first time… and Ben faces the past.
 And more of this wonderful movie seen on that streaming channel…

-Paul Rudd shows his carer enable his client reach his dreams and potential in so many beautifully emphatically played scenes.
+Paul Rudd shows his carer enable his client to reach his dreams and potential in so many beautifully emphatically played scenes.
 His character always credible, natural and inspirational as opposed to a more patronising or depersonalising approach.
 With Rudd’s performance complementing those attributes wonderfully.

 Ben showed his characters obvious and genuine gift for caring, here treating his client first as a person, rather than a condition.
 Which sadly as a health care professional, is an approach I’ve seen both in physical and mental health settings both on and off-screen.